The way of the monk

-In fact, in my opinion there are too many inputs.
+In fact, in my opinion, there are too many inputs.
 If you want to learn, you can do so using your preferred medium, whenever you want.
-You can listen to a podcast while driving, while at the gym or even whilst showering.
+You can listen to a podcast while driving, at the gym, or even while showering.
 The market is selling us on convenience, but is it really?

 But, because learning is so convenient nowadays, are we really learning?

 It’s easy to fool ourselves into thinking that we are studying or learning when, in fact, we are entertaining ourselves.

 I think a very good way to unfool ourselves is to learn only when we are trying to solve a real, specific problem.
 That way, we can learn with a specific goal in mind.
 Why we are taking an online course or reading a book should be very clear in our minds.

 Of course, it’s absolutely fine to read just for pleasure, or even listen to a podcast just to calm down, but we should be aware of why we are doing it.

 I think what kind of inputs we digest, or even in what format we digest them is not as important as how we digest them.

 I think introspection is key.
 Introspection and alone time can absolutely help us to maximize our learning time and improve our learning efficiency so that we can retain more information.

 For this reason, I embrace what I call “the way of the monk“.
 This involves isolating myself from all inputs in order to find clarity.